Hachem-H/Iridis/docs/Memory Management.md

 When the `DestroyDefaultAllocator` method is called, we would immediately get information about the memory leak and cause a crash possibly.
 And so the `GlobalAllocator` would simply be a default one where the global `defer` would call the destroy procedure.

-# Garbage Collection
+# Residue Allocator

-Now due to the way that we wrote our `GlobalAllocator` we can simply use the same exact method to implement a basic garbage collector which frees the buffers for you like so:
+Now due to the way that we wrote our `GlobalAllocator` we can simply use the same exact method to implement a _Residue Allocator_ which should be used.
+What a residue allocator does is that you allocate the memory like normal, and when the memory is freed, it would free all the memory up-front.

 ```iridis
 // In this case, the MemoryTracker doesn't need to store the stack trace since we aren't warning the programmer